 - You can not save a device passcode

 - You can not grant permissions for camera or microphone for specific apps

 When creating your master backup, remember that any settings will be duplicated to all your devices.
 Try to avoid adding an Apple ID on the master.
 Also we recommend starting with an erased device each time, to be sure you don’t have any undesired settings.

 GroundControl helps you by automatically “scrubbing” the backup to remove Apple ID, MDM, saved WiFi networks, and supervision.
 GroundControl also “depersonalizes” the backup so that a common backup may be used across any iOS device type, and nearly any iOS version.

 Follow the instructions below to create your back up, compress it and upload it to GroundControl.

-- To make the Master, start with a erased iOS device.
-The device does not need to be supervised.
+- Make the master from an erased iOS device.
+The device does not need to be supervised, but it can be.